arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 Now, there are no variables at all in `GetSecretRevealer`.
 Yet, the value passed in input is retained, just like the variable `name` in the previous example.
 So, when the returned function is invoked, the value can be retrieved again:

 {% highlight csharp%}
-var secretRevealer = GetSecretRevealer("James Bond");
+var secretRevealer = GetSecretRevealer("James Bond");    // we provide a value
+                                                         // and we get back a function

 // ...

-var result = secretRevealer("some message");
+var result = secretRevealer("some message");             // when the function is invoked
-// "My name is James Bond and I tell you: some message."
+// "My name is James Bond and I tell you: some message." // the original value is used
 {% endhighlight %}

-The value of `name` has been captured by the closure `GetSecretRevealer`.
+The value of `name` has been captured by the closure returned by `GetSecretRevealer`.
 You could leverage this fact to store values, and use closures to build data structures, without using variables nor fields.

 # Solution